Books from Birth

 Igniting Literacy for Every Newborn

-Books from Birth partners with hospitals and health systems to send newborns home with a starter home library of 10 brand new board books.
+Books from Birth partners with hospitals systems to send newborns home with a starter home library of 10 new board books and additional resources for families.
+Books from Birth is a core component of Book Harvest's early literacy continuum of care.

 What is Books from Birth?

-Book Harvest's Books from Birth partners with hospitals and health systems to send every newborn home with a starter home library of 10 brand new board books.
+Book Harvest’s Books from Birth program partners with hospitals to send newborns home with a starter home library of 10 brand new board books.

-This home library will foster early language and reading routines at home from a baby's very first days, laying the foundation for optimal brain development in the first five years -- the precondition for a healthy childhood, school readiness, and a lifetime of flourishing.
+Books from Birth lays the foundation for early relational health and optimal brain development in the first five years -- a precondition for school readiness, academic success, and a healthy childhood that leads to a lifetime of flourishing.

 Books from Birth launched in March 2023.